NEW IN R20

-This is the Normal direction prior to adding Normal mapping.
+This is the Normal direction prior to applying Bump or Normal mapping.

-This is the final Normal direction at the point currently being rendered as is defined after the Normal Map, Phong tag or Normal tag has been evaluated.
+This is the final Normal direction at the point currently being rendered as is defined after the Bump and/or Normal Map, Phong tag or Normal tag has been evaluated.

 Here you will find the original Normal direction as is defined by the polygon’s position.